m-aparna/Green-Buddy/README.md

 ### Front end:

-- Bootstrap
+- Bootstrap v5.0

 - HTML

+  (Jinja2 Templating language)

 - CSS

-### Front-end Template:

-- Jinja2 Template

 ## 🌐 Important API and url used for the project: